PIPELINE Suite, Snapshot Guide

 The call disposition system is the core of how this snapshot handles what happens after a lead is first contacted.
 Rather than relying on the team to remember the next step for every possible outcome, the system automates the follow-up based on what actually happened on the call.

-The person working the leads applies a single label — the disposition — and the right workflow fires automatically.
+The person working the leads applies a single label, the disposition, and the right workflow fires automatically.
 One decision.
 Zero dropped leads.

 This chapter covers how leads enter the system, how the first contact attempt is handled, and what each disposition outcome triggers.